theupdateframework/taps/tap7.md

 should react to certain sets by successfully validating and updating, and react to other sets by rejecting the invalid metadata or targets.
-Determining which data sets an implementation accepts and which it rejects allows us to determine the implementation's TUF conformance, including its resilience against the attacks listed in the TUF Specification (section 1.5.2).
+Determining which data sets an implementation accepts and which it rejects helps to determine the implementation's TUF conformance, including its resilience against the attacks listed in the TUF Specification (section 1.5.2).
 If an updater implementation performs as prescribed in every test case, it is